pgbouncer/pgbouncer/doc/config.md

 Add the client host address and port to the application name setting set on connection start.
-This helps in identifying the source of bad queries etc.  This logic applies only on start of connection.
-If `application_name` is later changed with SET, PgBouncer does not change it again.
+This helps in identifying the source of bad queries etc.  This logic applies only at the start of a connection.
+If `application_name` is later changed with `SET`, PgBouncer does not change it again.

 Default: 0